There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 That was it.
 No complicated layout.
 No endless series of elements.
 Just the slow climb, the turn, the pause, the voiceover, the hole, and that terrifying moment where the track disappears beneath you.

-The ride also gave X-Sector its identity.
-The area became colder, darker, more controlled, and more intimidating.
+Oblivion also gave X-Sector its identity.
+The area became colder, darker, more controlled and more intimidating.
 Oblivion was not just a coaster placed into a themed area.
 It shaped the whole mood around it.

 That is one of the things Alton Towers has historically done so well.
 Its biggest rides often do not just add capacity.
 They change the personality of the park.